-Sometimes I hear people opine on what is natural or unnatural human behavior.
-Doesn’t this depend on what part of the elephant one currently feeling?
-Elephant parables aside, I see this issue as emerging layers of the onion of reality.
-(See Tao as Emergent Property.)
-Let’s sort this out…
+Occasionally I hear people opine on what is or isn’t natural human behavior.
+Doesn’t this depend on what part of the elephant one currently perceives?
+Elephant parables aside, I see this issue as emerging layers of reality’s onion.
+(See Tao as Emergent Property) Let me sort this out…

 Like all animals, humans are naturally inclined to take the easy way, seeking pleasure and avoiding pain.
 In the wild this bio-hoodwink usually works out well.
-This primal instinct drives life, from ants to duck to dogs to people.
+These attraction and aversion instincts drive life, from ants to dogs to people.
 The first photo exemplifies this with a human highway on the left and the ant highway on the right.
 Both species are just trying to make life as easy and efficient as possible.
-As I pointed out earlier, the similarities between humans and ants are striking.
-(See Ants are Us.)
+See Ants are Us, for other similarities between humans and ants.

-Over time, but especially post agriculture, this drive has evolved modern civilization to its present condition through the development of tools and materials to make life as comfortable and secure as possible.
-A sense that ‘more is better’ lies behind the urge to fatten up whenever possible; who knows when the next famine is coming?
-That seals in the next photo feels it has to eat its fill while it can.
-The human male next to the seal is not truly any different; his biology does not know the supermarkets are always overflowing with food, nor the danger of long term overeating (1).
+Over time, this drive has lead humanity to develop tools and materials to make life as comfortable and secure as possible.
+The instinct ‘more is better’ lies behind the urge to fatten up whenever possible in the wild — who knows when the shortfall is coming!
+The seal in the next photo feels it has to eat its fill while it can.
+The human male next to the seal is no different; his biology does not know the supermarkets are always overflowing with food, nor the risk of continually overeating (1).

-Any species that evolves capabilities, which allow it to circumvent nature’s counterbalancing forces, will evolve in ways that bring it back into balance or become extinct.
-Of course, external conditions can also change quickly to a degree that brings it lethally out of balance (e.g., a comet met the dinosaurs, humans met the dodo bird).
+Any species that evolves capabilities that allow it to circumvent nature’s counterbalancing forces would naturally evolve further to bring it back into balance.
+Either that or become extinct.
+Of course, external conditions can also change quickly to a degree that brings it suddenly and lethally out of balance (e.g., a comet visited the dinosaurs, humans visited the dodo bird).

-We are simply responding to life naturally and like all other creatures, we do so in overall ignorance of the consequences.
-Like all other life forms, we react to circumstances and adapt accordingly.
+As other creatures of Earth, we simply respond to life’s circumstances in overall ignorance of the consequences.
+Like other life forms, we react to conditions and adapt accordingly.
 The unusual and ironic thing about humans is that human knowledge is a major source of our ignorance.
-Other animals are just ‘dumb’ and ignorant; we are smart and ignorant.
-As chapter 18 says, When cleverness emerges there is great hypocrisy, chapter 16, Woe to him who wilfully innovates while ignorant of the constant, and chapter 70, It is because people are ignorant that they fail to understand me.
+Other animals are just ‘dumb’ and ignorant; we are ‘intelligent’ and ignorant.
+As chapter 18 hints, When cleverness emerges there is great hypocrisy; as chapter 16 warns, Woe to him who wilfully innovates while ignorant of the constant; and as chapter 70 observes, It is because people are ignorant that they fail to understand me.

-(1) I’ve really noticed my biology as I’ve aged.
-Toward my late 20’s, I found myself gaining weight ‘naturally’.
-My diet was not really changing, my biology was.
+(1) Toward my late 20’s, I found myself gaining weight ‘naturally’.
+My diet wasn’t changing; my biology was.
 When I quit smoking, my weight really shot up.
-I suppose I was replacing the pleasures of tobacco addiction with pleasures of food.
-As Buddha’s Second Truth points out, if I had continued taking pleasure’s bait, the result would be corresponding pain — I’d be morbidly obese.
+I was replacing the pleasures of tobacco addiction with the pleasures of rich food.
+As Buddha’s Second Truth points out, if I had continued taking ‘pleasure’s bait’, the result would be pain.
+I’d probably be morbidly obese today.

 We burn fewer calories as we age.
-This slow-down prepared us in the wild for becoming decreasingly capable of hunting and gathering, and less able to recover from injury.
-Our biology ‘thinks’ we are still living in the wild, even as our mind knows otherwise.
-There is a colossal disconnect between who we are biologically and the civilized conditions where rich and abundant food is normally available continuously, (i.e., refrigerators, super markets, restaurants).
+This slow-down prepared us in the wild for becoming less able to hunt and gather and less able to recover from injury.
+Our biology still responds as though we are living in the wild, even though our mind knows otherwise.
+There is a colossal disconnect between who we are biologically and our civilized circumstances where rich and abundant food is normally available continuously, (i.e., refrigerators, super markets, restaurants).

-Interestingly, it took me about 10 years to unlearn the ‘eat today for who knows what lies ahead’ approach to life that years of living abroad in developing countries ingrained in me.
-It took me that long to settle down psychologically enough to know food was always at hand.
-It took me even longer to know I needed to rein in pleasure’s drive.
-Though I theoretically understood that ‘short term pleasure attracts long term pain’, it took time and experience to begin to put preaching into practice.
+Interestingly, it took me some 10 years to unlearn the ‘eat today for who knows tomorrow’ approach to life that my years of a vagabond life abroad helped to ingrain.
+It simply took me that long to settle down psychologically enough to know food was always at hand.
+It took me even longer to know I needed to rein in the pleasurable ‘more is better’ drive.
+Though I theoretically understood that ‘short term pleasure attracts long term pain’, it took time and experience to begin to put that preaching into practice.

 (2) Here are a few passages from Chapter 63 that speaks to the obvious difficulty we face.